Nwqda/Sashimi-Evil-OctoBot-Tentacle/README.md

 Be patient for around 3 min, the time to download, create and upload the malicious Tentacle package, and you should have a remote access to the machine.
 That's it!

 ### Mitigation
-To protect against this attack, set a password in your OctoBot platform or add an .htpasswd.
+To protect against this attack, set a password in your OctoBot platform and/or add an .htpasswd.

 ### Note
 FOR EDUCATIONAL PURPOSE ONLY.